A payslip is a formal document (usually one page) which is given to you each month by your employer as a proof of income.

 A payslip will confirm the amount that will be paid to the staff member, any tax, pension and insurance deductions that have been taken out and it is commonly used for accounting purposes and as a proof of income and employment for products such as loans and mortgages.

 Why are payslips important?

-Payslips can be important for a number of reasons and have a variety of useful purposes.
-For example, payslips can be used as a vital piece of documentation to prove your earnings, the tax payments you have made, as well as any pension contributions you have paid.
+Payslips can be used as a vital piece of documentation to prove your earnings, the tax payments you have made, as well as any pension contributions you have paid.

-Having proof of earnings in the form of a payslip can help with different stations, including if you are looking to rent or purchase a property, as it can be the case that you will be required to provide proof of employment in order to complete the contract.
+Having proof of earnings in the form of a payslip can help with different situations, such as if you are looking to rent or purchase a property, get a credit card, mortgage or buy a car.

 Does everyone receive a payslip?

 No. There are some situations which mean you will not receive a payslip.
 This can include if you:

 - Do one-off jobs, have multiple clients and receive cash in hand (e.g babysitters, cleaners, market stall)

 - Gross wages (i.e. the total wages you earn prior to other deductions)